aws/eks-anywhere/docs/developer/best-practice.md

 Unit tests should:

-- focus on the public API of a packge.
+- focus on the public API of a package.
 - use the `_test` idiom for testing files.
 - treat the package as a black box.
 - cover at least 80% of the public API.